Test-Flaky/TSE22/README.md

-This repository contains the dataset of flaky tests for the "**A Study of Test Flakiness Across Programming Languages**" paper.
+This repository contains the dataset of flaky tests for the "**Test Flakiness Across Programming Languages**" paper.

 ## Anonymized Dataset